Aeronautica Imperialis - Faction Review - Orks

 aeronautica imperialis orks

-The Grot Bommer has the same airframe as the 'Eavy Bommer.
-This gives it 6 Structure Points, slow movement, and access to 3 Ace Manoeuvres.
-It has Shootas and Turrets pointing in all directions, giving it good defensive firepower.
-The main differences are that it does not carry conventional Bombs as these have been replaced with Grot Bomms.
-Additionally, the Grot Bommer has a transport capacity of 3 rather than 2.
+he Grot Bommer is another Ork aircraft which is classed as a Bomber.
+It has the same airframe as the 'Eavy Bommer, giving it 6 Structure Points, slow movement, and access to 3 Ace Manoeuvres.
+Like its heavier cousin, it has Shootas and Turrets pointing in all directions, which gives it decent defensive firepower.
+The main differences are that it does not carry conventional bombs, these have been replaced with Grot Bomms, and it has a transport capacity of 3 rather than 2, making it of greater value in missions that require troop delivery compared to the 'Eavy Bommer.

-The Grot Bomms are an interesting weapon.
+The Grot Bomms themselves are a very interesting weapon.
 They are currently the only Autonomous Weapon in the game.
-Each Grot Bommer can carry a total of four Grot Bomms and can fire two Grot Bomms per turn.
-Grot Bomms once fired fly around the board in a relatively straight line.
-They cannot be attack but if they finish their move next to a plane they may detonate.
-They damage on a 2+ with extra damage on a 4+.
-If they fail to damage, they carry on flying.
-Years ago, I played the Tau in Battlefleet Gothic.
-I would always fire my Tau self-guiding torpedoes, in the first turn, not to damage the opponent but to disrupt their formations.
-I see the Grot Bomms in an equivalent way.
-The Grot Bomms should be released early in the game to fly towards the opponent and disrupt their plans.
-Once all the Grots Bomms are in the air, the Grot Bommer can turn its attention to landing troops.
+Each Grot Bommer can carry four Grot Bomms and fire two per turn.
+Once launched, the bomms fly around the board in a relatively straight line.
+They can’t be attacked, but if they finish their move in the same hex as an aircraft, they may detonate.
+They cause damage on a 2+, with extra damage on a 4+.
+If they fail to damage, they continue to fly, creating a lingering threat.
+It's important to note that Grot Bomms can't be used to attack ground targets, their rules specify they activate when occupying the same hex as another aircraft.

 Ork Mega Bommer